oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 Now we can move on to building a PGO enabled native image.
 As outlined before, the first step is to build an instrumented image that will produce a profile for the run-time behaviour of our application.
-We do this by adding the `--pgo-instrumented` flag to the native image command as shown bellow.
+We do this by adding the `--pgo-instrumented` flag to the native image command as shown below.

 ```
 $ $GRAALVM_HOME/bin/native-image -cp .
 GameOfLife -o gameoflife-instrumented --pgo-instrument